Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 public keys for such encryption.
 As a result, these protocols are often still vulnerable to eavesdropping by active attackers.
-Key Transparency is a protocol for distributing sensitive cryptographic information, such as public keys, in a way that reliably either prevents interference or detects that it occured in a timely manner.
+Key Transparency is a protocol for distributing sensitive cryptographic information, such as public keys, in a way that reliably either prevents interference or detects that it occurred in a timely manner.
 In addition to distributing public keys, it can also be applied to ensure that a group of users agree on a shared value or to keep tamper-evident logs of security-critical events.